 But there’s another way.
 What if instead of spending our energy trying to get people to come into our space, we spent it learning how to bring Jesus into the everyday places where they already live?
 Alignment is one advantage of being in the harvest.

-As society and culture move further away from being familiar with the message of Christ, many of us Christians are finding it harder and harder to relate the good news in a meaningful way to those outside the faith.
+As society and culture move further away from familiarity with the message of Christ, many of us Christians are finding it harder and harder to relate the good news in a meaningful way to those outside the faith.
 The message of Jesus doesn’t change from one generation to the next.
 But how we communicate the message so that it makes sense and remains true to its nature as good news is constantly shifting.
 This is one of the most exciting aspects of being in the harvest!
-Sharing the message of Jesus in a fresh way to those unfamiliar with it keeps us sharp because it forces us to learn the good news at the most fundamental level while challenging us to share it in new and creative ways.
+Sharing the message of Jesus in a fresh way keeps us sharp because it forces us to learn the good news at the most fundamental level while challenging us to share it in new and creative ways.